candicechen016/Grocery-Tracker/README.md

 ### Trigger
 We has a trigger which executes after inserting a new row in the has table.
 A new row will be inserted into the has table when the user buys an item (controlled by user interface).
 The trigger will automatically create an inventory list if the list that was added in the has table does not exist.
 Our main goal is to trace where the food is stored, so every item the users bought should be in the inventory list.

-##### Note:
-Our application and database are both hosted on GCP.
-The Grocery Tracker [website](https://cs411-pt1-team048.uc.r.appspot.com/) is available online as long as our GCP instance is on.